Reviewing Custom Truck One Source (CTOS) & Its Competitors

 Profitability

-This table compares Custom Truck One Source and its competitors’ net margins, return on equity and return on assets.
+This table compares Custom Truck One Source and its rivals’ net margins, return on equity and return on assets.

 |Net Margins